mikaelri/ot-harjoitusty-/quiz-app/documentation/user_manual.md

 User can login by typing an existing username and password and clicking "Login" button.
 ## Creating a new user
-A new user can be created by clicking "Go to Create a new user page" in the login view and you will see:
+A new user can be created by clicking "Go to Create a new user page" in the login view after user will see:

 ![](./pictures/create_user.png)

 User can create a new user account if the username does not exists already. <br>
-Username must be at least 3 and password 6 characters.
+Username must be at least 3 and password 6 characters long.<br>
+After selecting the username and password user can press "Create a new user".<br>
 If the new user was created succesfully, it will be navigated directly to the user page.

 ## User page, playing the quiz and viewing the highscores